Dmitry31k/PavukDungeon/README.md

 - Unreal Engine: Core engine for game development, providing the framework for all game mechanics and rendering.
 - C++: Programming language used to implement game logic, including AI behavior trees.
 - 3D Modeling: All game assets were modeled in 3D, providing a visually rich environment.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+© 2024–2025 Dmitry Florinsky Andreevich (Dmitry31k) — You are free to use or modify this for non-commercial purposes with attribution.